lewagon/dotfiles/01-Ruby/06-Parsing/02-Numbers-and-Letters/README.md

 ## Specs

 If you watched French TV, you may have stumbled upon [_Des chiffres et des lettres_](https://en.wikipedia.org/wiki/Des_chiffres_et_des_lettres).
-The goal of this challenge is to write a simplified version of this game from the terminal where :
+The goal of this challenge is to write a simplified version of this game from the terminal where:

 * you are given a random word-grid.
 * you have to enter the longest english word you can find using only letters of this grid.